 So we will have to wait many years for them to become productive.
-We are hopeful that at least 2 of these plantations will produce carob powder.
+We are hopeful that at least two of these plantations will produce carob powder.

 The tree produces green pods.
 When the pods turn brown they are harvested by a shaking machine and taken to the processing shed.

 Currently all carob powder used in Australia has to be imported from Spain or Portugal.
 This we hope will change in the future.

 Acknowledgement: The main content for this page was resourced from: http://sres.anu.edu.au/associated/fpt/nwfp/carob/carob.html.
 (This link has since been closed).